When IGN declared this story “One of the greatest comic book stories of all time” they were not far off the mark.

 The relationships between The Holy Trinity of the DC heroes- Superman, Wonder Woman and Batman- are perfect.
 Although I have not seen the newest Batman Vs. Superman movie, I am aware that there was criticism about how the guiding principals of the two heroes were changed.
 This book stays true to each character’s back story, so kudos to Mark Waid for his familiarity with the history of all the superheroes!
 As such, the Epilogue was a perfect ending.
 After my frustration with how clueless Superman was in Red Son about Wonder Woman, I thought this book ended the story in a wonderful way.
 The three heroes will remain united.

 The artwork is photorealism in style and painted in gouache.
-This opaque watercolor dries to a matte finish so combining the painting, drawing and other graphic media (Photoshop) produced a unique look.
-I thought throughout the book that some of the heroes and public looked so realistic that models must have been used, and in the Apocrypha section my suspicions were confirmed, with a list of who the artist based his drawing off, with the bystander, Norman McCay based off Ross’s own father.
-The heroes were all aged realistically, and not caricatures of themselves; the greying, lines, and weight added were naturalistic.
+This opaque watercolor dries to a matte finish so combining the painting, drawing and other graphic media such as Photoshop produced a unique look.
+I thought throughout the book that some of the heroes and public looked so realistic that models must have been used, and in the Apocrypha section, my suspicions were confirmed, with a list of who the artist based his drawing off, with the bystander, Norman McCay based off Ross’s own father.
+The heroes were all aged realistically, and not caricatures of themselves; the greying, lines and weight added was naturalistic.
 The layout was fun, with splash pages and varied spread panels utilized.
 Ross’s original idea for this story and his artistry are what made this novel superb.

-Final asides: I thought Captain Marvel’s name was Shazaam- a common misconception.
+Final asides: When this graphic novel was published, Shazam was still called Captain Marvel, but due to there being a Captain Marvel in the Marvel universe this hero is now known only as Shazam to avoid misunderstandings and lawsuits, with the name officially changing in the New 52 run.
 I felt the meeting between Orion and Superman didn’t fit in with the narrative (it was not included in the first issue).
 If Diana is ageless why did her fellow Amazonian sister Donna Troy age?
 Speaking of Donna, loved the pic of her and Diana reuniting on page 77.
 In fact I thought Diana looked like Lynda Carter in that panel and Green Lantern/Jade looked like Linda Hamilton of Terminator fame.
 I shipped on Green Arrow and Black Canary, now mature with a daughter.
 I’m sure I’ll think up more things, and type in a few edits later 😉